 Spanish Ferias: How to Rock Despite Being ‘Guiri’!

-It’s a dream of many Spain lovers, to assist to a typical Spanish feria*!
-There are only a few places where you can get so close to the essence of Spanish culture: lust for life, great food, spirited music, passionate dance…
+It’s a dream of many Spain lovers to assist to a typical Spanish feria (fair)!
+There are only a few places where you can get so close to the essence of Spanish culture: lust for life, great food, spirited music, passionate dance, etc.

 All this might seem a bit overwhelming at first sight, but at the end you’ll fall in love with Spanish ferias!
-For those who come from above the Pyrenees, I summarized a few hints how to feel quickly comfortable at your first Spanish feria…despite being guiri*!
+For those who come from above the Pyrenees, I summarized a few hints on how to feel quickly comfortable at your first Spanish feria, despite being a guiri (foreigner).